-A moving car has a lot of kinetic energy, which is energy in motion; to bring your car to a stop, your brakes use friction, which converts that kinetic energy into heat.
+A moving car has a lot of kinetic energy.
+To bring your vehicle to a stop the brakes convert that kinetic energy into heat

 Stopping a speeding car can heat the brakes to 950º F or more.
 To withstand such heat, brake pads must be made of special materials that won't melt at such high temperatures.
 Some of those special materials include composites, alloys, and ceramics.

-The front brakes play a greater part in stopping the car than the rear ones, because braking throws the car weight forward on to the front wheels.
-Many cars therefore have disc brakes at the front and drum brakes at the rear.
+The front brakes play a greater part in stopping the car than the rear ones because braking throws the car weight forward onto the front wheels.
+Many cars have disc brakes at the front and drum brakes at the rear.
 Read more about each type of break in our next article.

-…we offer Brake Repair & Antilock Braking System (ABS) Repair.
-Our expert mechanics use latest diagnostic equipment, and high quality CARQUEST auto parts, to make sure we get the job done right.
-Plus, our auto repair services are backed by an industry-leading 3 year / 36,000 mile warranty on parts and labor.
+At V&F, we offer Brake Repair & Antilock Braking System (ABS) Repair.
+Our expert mechanics use the latest diagnostic equipment and high-quality CARQUEST auto parts to make sure we get the job done right.
+Plus, our auto repair services are backed by an industry-leading 3-year / 36,000-mile warranty on parts and labor.
 Call us today at (413) 314-2280 or schedule an appointment online.